 Small partnerships in the field of sports

-Non-profit European sporting events
+Non-for-profit European sporting events

 Public and private organizations and institutions from Serbia active in the field of sports can be applicants for projects (coordinators) or participate in the role of partners in all three types of projects.